dushansachinda/inter-prceosss-communication/README.md

    "http://localhost:9090/trip-manager/pickup" -H "Content-Type:application/json"
 ```

-  The bookstoreService sends a response similar to the following.
+  The Trip management sends a response similar to the following which is similar to the acknowledged to the pickup request followed by he will receiving
+  trip notification information through different channel
 ```
 < HTTP/1.1 200 OK
 < content-type: application/json